-If you are like most Arizona and Texas residents, you do not want to think about your own mortality.
+If you are like most Arizona residents, you do not want to think about your own mortality.
 This is why many individuals put off creating a basic estate plan in favor of more immediate concerns.
-My goal is to educate you to help you understand the benefits of the estate planning process.
+Our goal is to educate you to help you understand the benefits of the estate planning process.
 Establishing an estate plan not only protects yourself but your loved ones as well.
 By having a well-drafted estate plan in place a person is able to have his or her assets distributed according to their wishes after they pass, and at the least cost.

 Estate planning is not just for the wealthy or the elderly.
 Regardless of the size of the estate, everyone needs to have a plan to preserve and protect their wealth.
 Your estate plan may be a very simple plan involving the use of basic documents or it may be extremely complex.
 Putting yourself in control of how your assets are divided up after you die is something that you should do in order to save your family excessive taxes, legal fees, potential lawsuits and family fights.
 You have worked long and hard for the assets that you have accumulated.
 Now, you want to protect your property and assets and the interests of your beneficiaries through proper planning.

 Estate planning is the preservation and the distribution of your assets in accordance with your personal and family goals, both during your life and upon your death.
 Also, one of the primary goals of estate planning is easing of the management of your financial and legal affairs.
 When we use the term “estate,” we mean all assets of any value owned by you at the time of your death, including real estate, business interests, stocks and other securities, life insurance proceeds, bank accounts, and personal property such as automobiles, jewelry, collections and personal items.
 When we talk about an “estate plan,” we refer to the means by which your estate is passed on to your loved ones on your death.